newrelic/helm-charts/charts/job-manager/README.md

 ## Chart Details

-This chart deploys the New Relic Job Manager for Kubernetes-based Location Deployment Configuration.
-It orchestrates workloads using K8s native features for deployment, scaling, and observability.
+This chart deploys the New Relic Job Manager for **PUBLIC NR-hosted serverless locations**.
+It orchestrates workloads using K8s native features for deployment, scaling, and observability in a multi-tenant architecture.

 **Important:** This chart is currently under development.
 Docker images referenced by this chart (`newrelic/job-manager:release-1`) are not yet published to Docker Hub.
 The chart passes linting and template validation tests but is excluded from CI installation tests until images are available.

+**Scope:** This chart is designed for PUBLIC NR-hosted multi-tenant locations only.
+It is not intended for private customer-hosted locations.

 **Note:** This chart does NOT include ping-runtime.
-It only supports node-api-runtime and node-browser-runtime for job execution.
+Serverless architecture only supports node-api-runtime and node-browser-runtime for job execution.

 ## Architecture Overview